 Edith Cowan believed that education was the key to growth, change and improvement.
 We are proud to continue her legacy by actively advancing the role of women in science, technology, engineering, and maths (STEM).

 Mission: Our mission is to advance students’ knowledge of, and aspirations for careers in the sciences.

-Values: Innovation, Scholarship, Rational Inquiry, Personal Excellence.
+Values: Innovation, Scholarship, Integrity, Respect, Rational Inquiry, Personal Excellence.

-Annual School of Science engagement programs
+Annual School of Science Engagement Programs - Michelle Austin (Coordinator)

 ECU is proud to be a member of the SAGE Pilot of the Athena SWAN charter in Australia.
 This initiative promotes gender equality and encourages opportunities for girls in STEM careers.